Bariatric Surgery, Obesity Surgery, Weight Loss Surgery

 Gastric Sleeve Surgery (Sleeve Gastrectomy)

-The procedure is performed using a few small laparoscopic (keyhole) incisions, and creates a long narrow stomach which is smaller in volume 200-300 mL instead of the usual 1000-1300 mL.
-The excess portion of stomach is permanently removed.
-The food passes through the smaller stomach similarly to the originally sized one, entering the small intestine via the normal end of the stomach.
+During Gastric Sleeve surgery a few small laparoscopic (keyhole) incisions are made in order for the surgeon to access the stomach.
+The surgeon then creates a long narrow stomach with a smaller volume of 200-300 mL instead of the usual 1000-1300 mL.
+The excess portion of stomach is then removed from the body.
+Any food consumed following surgery will pass through the now smaller stomach the same way it would have prior to surgery and will then enter the small intestine via the normal end of the stomach.

-The procedure is successful due to several effective mechanisms all working together.
-Firstly, patients are now very satisfied with a much smaller portion of food and feel full earlier.
-Secondly, the hunger drive is diminished for at least 9-12 months due to the removal of the top portion of the stomach (fundus) which produces a lot of the hormones that normally drive hunger (Ghrelin amongst others).
-The ability to absorb nutrients is essentially unchanged, although a few patients may have low vitamin B12 or low Iron levels long term.
+Following surgery patients will become very satisfied with much smaller portions of food and feel full earlier.
+In addition, they will feel less hungry for at least 9-12 months due to the removal of the top portion of the stomach (fundus).
+This portion of the stomach produces a lot of the hormones that normally drive hunger (eg. Ghrelin).
+Nutrient absorption is essentially unchanged.

 Pros

-Patients experience excellent weight loss success and long term maintenance and are able to tolerate a normal range of food choices.
+Gastric Sleeve patients experience excellent weight loss success and long term maintenance, they are also able to tolerate a normal range of food choices.

-Female fertility can improve following Gastric Sleeve surgery, with more likelihood of a healthy weight full term delivery than a Gastric Bypass. (please note: pregnancy is not advised in the first 6-12 months after bariatric surgery)
+Female patients with fertility concerns can improve their fertility following surgery as a result of weight loss. (please note: pregnancy is not advised in the first 6-12 months after bariatric surgery)

 Cons

-There can be some long term Vitamin B12 or Iron deficiencies for a small percentage of patients.
+For a small percentage of patients, there can be some long term Vitamin B12 or Iron deficiencies.

 Gastric Bypass Surgery (Single Loop Gastric Bypass, Roux-en-Y Gastric Bypass)

-There are 2 main types of Gastric Bypass performed, the Single Loop (Omega Loop), and the Roux-en-Y Bypass.
+There are 2 main types of Gastric Bypass performed, the Single Loop Gastric Bypass (also known as Omega Loop or Mini), and the Roux-en-Y Gastric Bypass.
 As a guide, the Single Loop procedure is more commonly used, while the Roux-en-Y might be preferred if patients suffer from severe reflux symptoms (heartburn).

 Pros

-Excellent weight loss success and long term maintenance.
+Gastric Bypass patients experience successful weight loss and long term maintenance.

-Gastric Bypass is ideal for patients with very poorly controlled Diabetes or Dyslipidaemia (high cholesterol).
+This is an ideal procedure for patients with very poorly controlled Diabetes or Dyslipidaemia (high cholesterol).

 Cons

-Patients may need some vitamin and nutritional supplements long term as there is a risk of medium to long term nutritional deficiencies.
+There is a risk of medium to long term nutritional deficiencies.
+Patients will require vitamin and nutritional supplements.

 Female fertility can improve following Gastric Bypass, but there may be a slightly increased risk of pre-term and underweight birth neonates.

-Some patients may develop an intolerance to certain foods if they suffer from Dumping Syndrome.
+Some patients may experience Dumping Syndrome or develop an intolerance to certain foods.

 Revision Bariatric Surgery

-In addition to Gastric Sleeve and Gastric Bypass, Dr Joseph also performs Revision Bariatric surgery for patients who have undergone a previous bariatric procedure, most often Gastric Bands and sometimes Gastric Sleeve.
-The reasons for considering revision surgery may be due to lack of weight loss, weight regain, significant reflux symptoms or other problems.
-The exact reasons why these problems occur are quite complex.
+In addition to Gastric Sleeve and Gastric Bypass, Dr Joseph also performs Revision Bariatric surgery for patients who have undergone a previous weight loss surgery procedure, most often Gastric Band or Gastric Sleeve.

 The decision of what is best for the patient will likely require some investigative procedures to be conducted to look at the stomach prior to deciding on a surgical plan, of course the goal outcome will also direct the decision.